Workforce Readiness in our Community…

 Up until third grade, students are learning to read.
 After third grade, students are reading to learn.
 Studies show that if a student has not learned to read by third grade, they will continue to fall behind in future grade levels and will be faced with fewer career options.
 With additional supports, these students will be more likely to make a sustainable wage as adults to support themselves and their families.
 This means they will be more likely to be a productive contributor to our local economy.

-This innovative community literacy pilot program is being launched with the goal to improve literacy in our community and to help close the achievement gap.
+This innovative community literacy program has the goal to improve literacy in our community and to help close the achievement gap.
 It is a volunteer-based program in which volunteers will spend one hour a week (or more) at the schools working one-on-one with the students who need the most help with reading.
 The curriculum is age appropriate and developed by Unit 4 literacy specialists.
 All volunteers will be trained to help students master the fundamentals of reading.

 We need our area professionals to be part of the community solution to overcome an achievement gap that simply is not acceptable for Champaign County, Illinois.
 This important initiative could have tremendous impact on the lives of the students served and for the community as a whole.